Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective

-This paper proposes a consensus-on-measurement distributed filter over directed graphs, embedded with an augmented leader-following measurement fusion strategy.
-The parameters are designed to guarantee the uniformly upper bound of the estimation error covariances.
-The steady-state and transient performances are analyzed with the increasing fusion step, and the relations between the proposed distributed filter and the centralized filter are revealed.
-In the future, it is desired to design a dynamic gain matrix to optimize the distributed filter at every step, aiming for a faster convergence.
-Additionally, there is an intention to explore a new parameter design method to reduce the spectral radius of the communication matrix.
+This paper proposed a consensus-based distributed filter over directed graphs, embedded with an augmented leader-following information fusion strategy.
+The parameters were designed to guarantee the uniform upper bound on the estimation error covariances.
+The steady-state performance was analyzed as the fusion step number increases, and the relations between the proposed distributed filter and the centralized filter were revealed.
+In the future, we aim to design a dynamic gain matrix to optimize the distributed filter at each step, with the goal of achieving faster convergence.
+Additionally, we intend to explore a new parameter design method to reduce the spectral radius of the communication matrix.

 \begin{appendices}